Implementation design for “device_global”

 • Check if a USM buffer has already been created for the variable on this target device.
 If not, the runtime allocates the buffer from USM device memory using the size from the database and zero-initializes the content of the buffer.
 The pointer to this buffer is saved in the database for future reuse.

-• Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the usmptr member in the device instance of the variable by using a new PI interface which copies data from the host to a global variable in a pi_program.
+• Regardless of whether the USM buffer has already been created for the variable, the runtime initializes the usmptr member in the device instance of the variable by using a new UR interface which copies data from the host to a global variable in a ur_program_handle_t.
 It is a simple matter to use this interface to overwrite the usmptr member with the address of the USM buffer.

 Note that the runtime does not need to initialize the val member variable of device global variables that are decorated with device_image_scope because the val default initializer already guarantees that this member variable is zero initialized.